The Tunnel Rats

 An old friend of mine served two tours in Vietnam, and he commented: “Give me a regiment of VC armed with shovels, and we will tunnel out all of Southeast Asia.”
 For the American troops tasked with taking the fight to the enemy in Vietnam, part of the job was to chase him into the subterranean warrens where he often dwelled.

 The VC tunnel systems may have appeared to be nothing but a hole in the ground, but in truth they were quite sophisticated.
 Most had several levels, with each level accessed via a watertight trap door that protected the entirety of the tunnel system against flooding with water or gas.
 The complex maze of passages was a defense system unto itself.
-Just one of the dangerous risks of the tunnel rat’s job was becoming lost underground.
+Just one of the dangerous risks of the tunnel rat’s job was becoming lost in the underground tunnel network.

 Apart from the VC troops themselves, the tunnels were full of hazards: mines, trip wires, punji stakes and booby traps of all kinds (including poisonous snakes).
 Even the natural hazards beneath the Vietnamese topsoil, like spiders and fire ants, were enough to make a man’s skin crawl.
 It was a multiple-threat environment in Vietnam, even underground.
 The tunnel rats had a nickname for the dark, tight confines of the tunnels: the “Black Echo.”